 A January 2017 article in European Urology stated that women who have bladder endometriosis need multidiscplinary care: urologists, radiologists, and gynecologists all need to work together.
-And if you’re looking for photos of what Endometriosis looks line on the bladder, click the article link here.

 The International Surgery Journal published an article in January 2017 of ureteric obstruction.
 A patient had a ureteric colic (aka a urinary tract obstruction) for the past month, which increased in severity and radiated from her left loin to groin.
 Imaging studies suggested the obstruction was a calcification, or what’s known as a ureteric stone.
 Surgery was performed: the hard mass was found within her left ureter, as well as adhesions to peritoneum, left fallopian tube and ovary, left iliac vein, and sigmoid colon.
 The surgeons removed her fallopian tube and ovary, removed the lower portion of her left ureter, and performed what’s called a psoas hitch procedure (where the bladder is slightly moved and attached to the psoas muscle) to make up for the lack of the lower ureter.
 The removed ureter mass was biopsied and confirmed to be Endometriosis.
 The authors suggest that women that suffer from cyclical flank pain (during their cycle), pain while urinating, urgency to urinate, have frequent UTIs, or have an elevated levels of red blood cells in the urine should speak with their doctors.
 A urologist may need to be involved, as well as CT scans, intravenous urograms, and MRIs may aid in the detection of any obstruction.
 A ureteroscopy and biopsy may better confirm the suspicions.